-The Origins of Runes
+The Origins and Evolution of Runic Writing

-The runic writing system first emerged in Northern Europe around 150 AD, with the earliest known inscriptions found on metal and wooden objects.
-The oldest runic alphabet, the Elder Futhark, consisted of 24 characters, each with a distinct phonetic value and name.
-The name "Futhark" derives from the first six letters: F, U, Þ, A, R, and K. Over time, as the Norse language evolved, the Younger Futhark, with 16 runes, became predominant during the Viking Age (roughly 793–1066 AD).
-Runes were typically carved—not written with ink—into hard surfaces like stone, wood, bone, horn, and metal.
-The angular shapes of runes were well-suited to carving into these materials, with straight lines and few curves.
+The runic writing system first emerged in Northern Europe around 150 AD, with the earliest known inscriptions found on metal and wooden objects across what is now Denmark, Germany, and Scandinavia.
+The oldest runic alphabet, the Elder Futhark, consisted of 24 characters, each with a distinct phonetic value and name that carried its own symbolic meaning.
+The name "Futhark" derives from the first six letters: F, U, Þ, A, R, and K. Over time, as the Norse language evolved through the Migration Period and into the Viking Age, the Younger Futhark, with just 16 runes, became predominant during the Viking Age (roughly 793–1066 AD).
+This reduction reflected significant phonetic shifts in Old Norse and made the writing system more efficient for the language actually spoken by Vikings.

 The cultural belief surrounding runes was deeply intertwined with Norse mythology.
 According to the Hávamál, a poem from the Poetic Edda, the god Odin hung himself from Yggdrasil, the World Tree, for nine nights without food or drink, pierced by his own spear, to gain the knowledge of runes.
 This self-sacrifice underscores the sacred and powerful nature attributed to runes.
 They were not merely an alphabet but were considered containers of hidden wisdom and supernatural force.
+The myth establishes that runic knowledge came at a great cost and was therefore inherently powerful—a theme that echoes throughout Viking-age literature and archaeological finds.

 Runes in Daily Viking Life